TempCatcher/tempcatcher/README.md

 the quickest solution is to add `-X utf8` to your command arguments,

-but here is a [link](https://github.com/pallets/click/issues/2121#issuecomment-1691716436) to more indepth analysis / help.
+but here is a [link](https://github.com/pallets/click/issues/2121#issuecomment-1691716436) to more in-depth analysis / help.